Skip to main content

 How to create a search based on free-text efficiently

-John Paul Keeler avatar
+JP - John Paul Keeler avatar

-Written by John Paul Keeler
+Written by JP - John Paul Keeler

-Updated over a week ago
+Updated over a month ago

 This guide covers the basic steps of carrying out a Free-Text search for an invention, when you have either Claims of a patent application available - either as draft versions or as filed, or an Invention Disclosure/Project Scope description.
+It will also cover what is not possible to do with Free-Text Searching (see: Generative Prompting).

 English is the native language of IPRally and optimal as input.
 German, French, Spanish, Chinese, Japanese, Italian, Dutch, Danish, Finnish and Swedish are supported via machine translation (with a maximum 5000 characters).
 The translation happens inside IPRally, making it secure.